remix-run/react-router/docs/API.md

 Routes can be nested, `this.props.children` will contain the element created from the child route component.
 Please refer to the [Route Configuration](/docs/guides/basics/RouteConfiguration.md) since this is a very critical part of the router's design.

 ##### `onEnter(nextState, replaceState, callback?)`
 Called when a route is about to be entered.
-It provides the next router state and a function to redirect to another path.
+It provides the next router state and a function to redirect to another path. `this` will be the route instance that triggered the hook.

 If `callback` is listed as a 3rd argument, this hook will run asynchronously, and the transition will block until `callback` is called.